jangala-dev/lua-fibers/STRUCTURED-CONCURRENCY.md

 - Every fiber runs inside a *scope*.
 - Scopes form a tree.
 A scope may have child scopes.
 - Failures are tracked per scope and cause *fail-fast* cancellation of that scope and its children.
-- Resources (streams, processes, etc.) are attached to scopes and cleaned up via defers when a scope finishes.
+- Resources (streams, processes, etc.) are attached to scopes and cleaned up via finalisers when a scope finishes.
+Finalisers are told whether the scope finished successfully or was aborted (failed or cancelled).

 A useful way to think about this is: